nitharshiJR/my-app/README.md

  # probably used interval just to test subscription working.
  But for real PostService → backend data fetch, you don’t need interval.

+ # imperative style
+ focus on how to do it, write explicit instructions, you manually control the data
+# declarative style
+focus on what the outcome should come on, like give a condition .
+ex: i want posts but only those where age >18

+# fork join
+It takes multiple Observables as input, runs them all in parallel, and emits the last emitted value of each Observable as an array once all of them complete.

+# combine latest
+combineLatest combines the latest emitted values from multiple Observables.

+It emits a new array/value every time any of the input Observables emits, but only after all Observables have emitted at least once.

+Unlike forkJoin, it does not wait for Observables to complete.